- Importing the structure of files

 - The import steps

-- Taking into account the evolutions of the MariaDB database
+- Taking into account the evolution of the DB2 database

 - 2. Running queries